lukasec/JPEG-DNA-BC-Transcoder/README.md

 <p float="left">
 <img src="./img/logos/logos.png" width="350">
 </p>
+# JPEG DNA BC Transcoder

-# JPEG Transcoding for DNA based storage
+## Bachelor Semester Project: JPEG Transcoding for DNA based storage
-## Bachelor Semester Project - École Polytechnique Fédérale de Lausanne, Computer and Communication Sciences
+## École Polytechnique Fédérale de Lausanne, Computer and Communication Sciences
+Published on [JPEG's Gitlab](https://gitlab.com/wg1) under JPEG DNA.

 The goal of this project is to study the state of the art in DNA storage and coding, and develop a transcoding module that encodes the quantized DCT coefficients of an already compressed JPEG file with DNA nucleotides, which in turn is then integrated with a DNA sequencing, storage and synthesis simulator.
 This repository contains the transcoding module which has been built by modifying the software used to encode DNA images - JPEG DNA - developed by the Mediacoding group in the I3S laboratory, in agreement with the standards described by the Jpeg DNA research group in - *DNA-based Media Storage - State-of-the-Art, Challenges, Use Cases and Requirements*.